ChaseHCS/methodology/quickfirecmds.md

 ### RCE

 Recently I discovered that `rce` is literally never as easy is just copy pasting a revshell into an exec() function and calling it a day.
 In most cases (including in OSCP) rce has several hurdles you might have jump in order to get a shell or get a file read.
+For example, in most cases you have RCE via `exec()` function.
+These functions handle input and CE differently depending on the language or web framework used.
+Some of them can handle and open an interfactive nc shell while others cant.
+Therefore, it is best to attempt to determine what is allowing for the RCE before just jamming cmds in.
+Furthermore, many victim machines have firewalls blocklisting outbound over most ports.